 Applying the various principles and establishing a personal health strategy

 Various features of herbs and spices used in Ayurvedic lifestyle consultation

 Establishing prakruthi, vikruthi, health and lifestyle information and basic nutritional advice

 This unit is offered as a single module.

 Meet the facilitator

 Roopa is an Ayurveda practitioner graduated from Mangalore university in India and has been practicing in India, Singapore and in Australia since.
 She has over 20 years of experience as an Ayurveda practitioner and over 15 years’ experience as a lecturer/teacher in Ayurveda.
 Roopa’s infectious passion for Ayurveda has inspired many students both in Australia and overseas.
-She has been instrumental in developing, coordinating and delivery of Ayurveda units in Advanced Diploma of Ayurveda qualification at the AIHM/AIHFE.
+She has been instrumental in the development, coordination and delivery of Ayurveda units in Advanced Diploma of Ayurveda qualification at the AIHM/AIHFE.

-This unit is delivered online so that the learners can complete the course at a time that suit them the best from any destination as long as they have a computer and an intent access.
-The learners are provided with over 50 hours of lectures and tutorials delivered over 10 weeks period that are recorded during the virtual classroom environment.
-Some reading materials and power points to supplement each lecture is provided.
+This unit is delivered online so that learners can complete the course from anywhere and at any time that suits them best provided they have a computer and internet access.
+Learners are provided with 50 hours of recorded lectures and tutorials delivered over a 10 week period in a virtual classroom environment.
+Each lecture is supplemented with some additional reading material and Power Point slides.

 Recommended text: : Mandatory Textbook of Ayurveda Volume I & II – Dr. Vasant Lad

 The Yoga of Herbs – Dr David Frawley & Dr Vasant Lad